dichev/safeguard/README.md

 #### TODO list

 ##### Safeguard
-- currently when there are extreme jackpots loss are blocked users/games/operators, but will be better to block the jackpots
+- currently, when there are extreme jackpots loss are blocked users/games/operators, but it will be better to block the jackpots
-- currently when there are extreme bonus loss are blocked users/games/operators, but will be better to block the bonus campaign
+- currently when there are extreme bonus losses are blocked users/games/operators, but it will be better to block the bonus campaign
 - protect from the tournaments (currently may be the fit in bonus checks)
 - detect when there is no data in segments and mark the guard as inactive
 - there are 2 cayetano games with maxMplr = 50000 causing potential issue with the thresholds